thu-ml/tianshou/docs/tutorials/batch.rst

     >>> c.common.c.shape
     (7, 5)

-The behavior is natual: for keys that are not shared across all batches, batches that do not have these keys will be padded by zeros (or ``None`` if the data type is ``np.object``).
+The behavior is natural: for keys that are not shared across all batches, batches that do not have these keys will be padded by zeros (or ``None`` if the data type is ``np.object``).

 However, there are some cases when batches are too heterogeneous that they cannot be aggregated: